adloky/smalls/english/all-dorothys-adventures-in-oz.md

 Dorothy quietly walked toward the door, and at every step she grew smaller and smaller until she could pass through it.
 Then the Keeper of the Wicket passed through and the door closed and locked itself.

 Dorothy now found herself in a strange and beautiful city.
-Here were marble houses of curious forms, with delicate
+Here were marble houses of curious forms, with delicate slender spires and towers.

-1 **the Keeper of the Wicket** — Хранитель Калитки

-slender spires and towers.
 The streets were paved with white marble and in front of each house was a lawn of rich green clover.
 The streets were full of the rabbits, and their costumes were splendid.
 Nearly every costume sparkled with exquisite gems.
 The lady rabbits wore bonnets with feathers and jewels in them.

 The little girl became the center of attraction.